AlanHakalaDev/LilyPadPublic/deliverable-two.md

 As a music listener, I want a playlist creator feature so that I can save my favorites in one place.

 As a music listener, I want a recommended feature so I can find new songs that are similar to what I already like.

+As a music listener, I want a searchbar that will let me find new songs and playlists.

 ## 8: Issue Tracker